Timeline: What we know so far about the murder of four University of Idaho students

 "Police believe it was an isolated, targeted attack.
 Okay, but somebody who was crazy/angry/drugged up/whatever enough to stab four people to death, even if targeted, is out there somewhere.
 I’m not generally paranoid, but that doesn’t sit well, does it?"

+Police also revealed other details for the first time: that the four had been out at a bar and party that night, that the other two roommates were in the home at the time of the murders and that there was no sign of a forced entry.

+After spending days trying to reassure the public that there is no ongoing threat, officials walked back the assertion.

-Idaho police distanced themselves from claims that the unsolved murder of four students posed no danger to the public.
-Moscow police chief James Fry, in a statement, said: “We cannot say there’s no threat to the community and as we have stated, please stay vigilant, report any suspicious activity and be aware of your surroundings at all times.”
+“We cannot say there’s no threat to the community and as we have stated, please stay vigilant, report any suspicious activity and be aware of your surroundings at all times,” said Chief Fry.

-The police said there were two other roommates at home during the murder but were left unharmed.
-They were still present when the police arrived hours later, Mr Fry said.
+Family members of the victims hit out at law enforcement over their response.

-The younger sister of Ms Goncalves urged people of the small town to leave as the killer still remained at large.
+Goncalves’ sister Autumn Goncalves urged people to leave the small town as the killer remains at large.

-“No one is in custody therefore no one is safe,” Autumn Goncalves wrote in an Instagram post.
+“No one is in custody therefore no one is safe,” she wrote in an Instagram post.
 “If you have friends, family or loved ones in Moscow our family encourages you to get them home,” she added.

-Jim Chapin, the father of Ethan Chapin, in a statement on Wednesday, asked the local police to release further information about the killings.
+Chapin’s father Jim Chapin urged the local police to release further information about the killings.

 “There is a lack of information from the University of Idaho and the local police, which only fuels false rumors and innuendo in the press and social media,” Mr Chapin said.